Biden pauses Trump policies as Blinken takes diplomatic helm

 In his remarks to a demoralized diplomatic corps that was often denigrated or ignored over the past four years, Blinken vowed to rebuild the ranks of the foreign service and rely on its expertise as the Biden administration tries to restore U.S. global standing.
 He said the world is watching how America pursues foreign policy after Trump's "America First” doctrine that alienated many U.S. allies.

-Blinken spoke on Wednesday to the foreign ministers of Britain, France, Germany and Israel, following calls late Tuesday to his counterparts in Canada, Mexico, Japan and South Korea.
+Blinken spoke Wednesday to the foreign ministers of Britain, France, Germany, Israel, Australia, the Philippines and Thailand, as well as to NATO's secretary general, following calls late Tuesday to his counterparts in Canada, Mexico, Japan and South Korea.

 Appearing in the press briefing room, which had been rarely used during the Trump administration, Blinken pledged to respect and be accessible to journalists and to restore the State Department's daily press briefings beginning next week.